cmc-aau/hpc-docs/docs/slurm/tldr.md

     When the job completes or fails, **!!!ALWAYS!!!** inspect the CPU and memory usage of the job in either the notification email received or using [these commands](accounting.md#job-efficiency-summary) and adjust the next job accordingly!
 This is essential to avoid wasting resources which other people could have used.

 ## Choosing the right compute node partition
-If the CPU and memory efficiency/usage of a job was >75%, you are allowed to submit to other partitions (`general`, or `high-mem` if you need lots of memory, see [hardware overview](partitions.md)) than the `default` partition, which can potentially get things done quicker - a win for everyone.
+If the CPU and memory efficiency/usage of a job was >75%, you are allowed to submit to other partitions (`general`, or `high-mem` if you need lots of memory, see [hardware overview](partitions.md)) than the `shared` partition, which can potentially get things done quicker - a win for everyone.
 But if not, you will waste resources which could have been used by others.
-The `default` partition has less memory available per CPU, however the physical CPUs are shared across jobs to help keep them as busy as possible at all times.
+The `shared` partition has less memory available per CPU, however the physical CPUs are shared across jobs to help keep them as busy as possible at all times.
 The allocated amount of memory will always be yours and yours alone, on the other hand.
 Many processes will not use all CPUs available for the full duration.
 This depends heavily on the particular software/tools in use and how they are implemented, as well as the actual input data.
 Sometimes there is just nothing you can do, but often there is.
 More details [here](jobsubmission.md#how-many-resources-should-i-request-for-my-jobs).